 All You Need to Know About Flamenco Dance Classes

-We get it: attending a dance class, let it be online and specially in-person for the first time can be terrifying!
+I get it – attending a dance class for the first time can be terrifying!
 “Will it be too hard for me?
 Will I be the only one not knowing or getting a step?
 What kind of people attend dance classes anyway?
-What do they wear?”
+What do I wear?”

 Who comes to our flamenco classes?

-Our students come from all paths of life, ages and backgrounds, specially now with the addition of online classes.
+The majority of our students are women who are looking to dance recreationally.
+They come from all paths of life, and are of all ages and backgrounds.
 The common denominator is a curiosity for flamenco along with finding themselves at a time in their lives were they want to treat themselves and learn something new.
-They are looking to stay active through a creative, artistic activity, that challenges their body and mind, and where they can also get a chance to express themselves.
-Most of our students are women, BUT we would LOVE to have more gender diversity in our classes!
+They are looking to stay active through a creative, artistic activity that challenges their body and mind, and where they can also get a chance to express themselves.
+Some have tried other dance styles before and others have never been to a dance class before.

 Through your classes, you will meet like-minded people.
 Camaraderie and great friendships develop through shared experiences.

 Learning flamenco will open up an entire new world for you.
-Remember you can always stop if you find its not for you, within the first three weeks of classes, you can get a refund for the remaining of the course, should you find flamenco its not for you.
 There is much joy in meeting great people you can share the experiences with, even online at this time!

 How hard is it on the body?
 Do I need to be in shape?